username227/MuteLED/README.md

 # MuteLED

 This repository contains a simple script that provides a workaround for some HP laptop models where the mute LED light does not function.
 This is more of a hacky workaround solution.
-I've tested on my HP laptop, HP Pavilion Gaming Laptop 15z-ec0.
-It might work on other models.
-If you find that this solution works for your laptop model (or doesn't work) please comment in Issue #1 with the info so that I can begin to compile a list of models.
+Models for which MuteLED is reported to work and not work are listed in [this](https://github.com/username227/MuteLED/wiki/Support-by-Laptop-Model) wiki article.
+The article will be updated as more users report results.
+Therefore, if you find that this solution works for your laptop model, or if it doesn't work, please comment in Issue #1 with your laptop model and any pertient information.
 Thanks.

 # Instructions: